 You’re here, so perhaps you don’t need to hear this.
-But just in case you need convincing: Fashion is the second most polluting industry of water, after agriculture.
+But just in case you need convincing: Fashion is the fourth most polluting industry.
 Clothing manufactured in Bangladesh, currently the bottom of the barrel in terms of regulations and labor costs, contribute to a toxic soup of garment factory effluent, both into the water and air.
 Factories inspections are sloppy, leaving behind shocking safety hazards, plus worker exploitation, child labor, and sexual assault.
 In short, when you buy a cheaply made garment, a direct line can be drawn to carbon emissions, toxic waste, and underpaid workers struggling to live under horrendous conditions and meager pay.

 Things are slowly starting to change for the better on a large scale, though much more needs to be done.
 But on a personal level, if you want to keep your conscience clean, and avoid financially supporting businesses and people who profit off of misery and pollution, take my advice.
 I’ve been hell bent on curating a sustainable and ethical wardrobe for five years now, and I’ve got the process down.